 Nature provides one of the best classrooms for children.
-From physical literacy to art, the options for learning outdoors are endless.
+From physical literacy to art, the options for learning outdoors are limitless.
 Today we are focussing on some great ways to teach physical education to kids over the summer break, no matter their age!

 This article will discuss the following: